In-Depth 5 Day Northern Lights Road Trip to Iceland’s Golden Circle & Snaefellsnes Peninsula

 Description

-Experience the stunning winter landscapes of Iceland with this five-day self-drive tour.
-Explore the west coast and the mystical Snaefellsnes Peninsula in-depth before setting your sights on the famed Golden Circle.
-Those wanting to witness the beauty of this island while the Northern Lights dance in the sky above should not miss this tour.
+Experience the stunning winter landscapes of Iceland with this five-day self-drive tour, visiting the West Coast, the mystical Snaefellsnes Peninsula, and the famed Golden Circle sightseeing route.
+Those wanting to witness the beauty of this island with the chance to see the northern lights dancing in the sky above should take advantage of this top-rated tour.

-As you are behind the wheel, you get to set your own course and pace, providing you with the opportunity to explore Iceland without stress.
-Upon booking, you’ll receive a personal itinerary guiding you to all the top locations, as well as information about accommodations and car rental, which have been arranged for you prior to your arrival.
+Upon booking, you'll receive a personal itinerary guiding you to all the top locations and information about accommodations and car rental, which have been arranged for you before your arrival.

 Read more